sonhmai/data-system-design/Compute/Compute.md

 Lowering latency increases throughput.
 If a system can perform operations faster, it can perform more operations per time unit.

+### Data Types and Serialization
+Flink places some restrictions on the type of elements that can be in a DataStream.
+The reason for this is that the system analyzes the types to determine efficient execution strategies.

+7 data types
+1. Java Tuples and Scala Case Classes
+2. Java POJOs
+3. Primitive Types
+4. Regular Classes
+5. Values
+6. Hadoop Writables
+7. Special Types

+What is Type Descriptor?

+Generic Type Extraction?

 ### Stateful operators and applications

+What to use?
+- KeyedProcessFunction
+- ProcessFunction
+- ...

 **Watermark**
 - used to derive current event-time at each task in an event-time application.